FAIMS/FAIMS2-Documentation/docs/FAIMS+Data,+UI+and+Logic+Cook-Book.md

 ToggleActionButtonCallback which is used to specify two item labels and corresponding callback actions as well as a boolean expression to determine which of the two states to show.
-In this example, it checks whether sync is enabled and shows a \"Turn on\" or \"Turn off\" action item as required
+In this example, it checks whether sync is enabled and shows a "Turn on" or "Turn off" action item as required

 ### Customising the Navigation Drawer Menu